lerna/lerna/website/docs/introduction.md

 Lerna is the original [monorepo tool](https://monorepo.tools) for TypeScript/JavaScript.
 It has been around for many years and is used by tens of thousands of projects, including React and Jest.

-It solves three of the biggest problems of JavaScript monorepos:
+It solves two of the biggest problems of JavaScript monorepos:

-- Lerna links different projects within the repo, so they can import each other without having to publish anything to NPM.
 - Lerna runs a command against any number of projects, and it does it in the most efficient way, in the right order, and with the possibility to distribute that on multiple machines.
 - Lerna manages your publishing process, from version management to publishing to NPM, and it provides a variety of options to make sure any workflow can be accommodated.